 At this time and age, investing in a high-efficiency furnace is probably one of the best decisions and home investment you’ll ever make.
 Here are a few things to consider before rushing out to purchase a high efficiency furnace:

-- Contractor – choose to work with a contractor who is knowledgeable when it comes to high-efficiency furnaces.
+- HVAC Contractor – choose to work with a contractor who is knowledgeable when it comes to high-efficiency furnaces.
 Hire one who is licensed, certified, reliable, and has an office or shop nearby for easy access.

 - Efficiency – you can determine if it is a high-efficiency furnace by checking its Annual Fuel Utilization Efficiency (AFUE) rating.
 It measures how much energy a furnace consumes in heating your home in percentage form.
 The higher this rating is, the more highly efficient your furnace is, and the more heat is distributed in your home.
 When buying a high-efficiency furnace, buy one with a 90 or higher AFUE rating.